-In addition to the Natura 2000 sites referred to above, four of the 27 Tranche 1MCZs announced by DEFRA are in the Devon & Severn District (Lundy on the north coast, and Skerries Bank & surrounds, Tamar Estuary and Torbay on the south coast).
-Devon & Severn IFCA have responsibility for developing appropriate management measures for these sites.
+In addition to the Natura 2000 sites referred to above, two of the 27 proposed MCZs announced by DEFRA in November 2013 are in the Southern District (Chesil Beach and Stennis Ledges; and Poole Rocks).
+Southern IFCA has responsibility for developing appropriate management measures for these sites.
 This involves a stepwise process, working with partners, such as Natural England, to (i) assess any immediate risk to the designated features of these sites, (ii) undertake a review of the protected features of the MCZ sites and of activities occurring in the vicinity of those sites and (iii) develop a management plan for each MCZ site and agree a timetable for implementation.